 Obtryx Surgical Mesh – $45.2 Million (multiple jury verdicts)

 A judgment in favor of women found that the Obtryx surgical mesh had caused pain, dyspareunia, and organ damage.
 Each of the women received roughly $6.5 million.
 In this case, the Jury found that the company acted negligently by failing to notify the doctors and patients of the known dangers and complications associated with mesh.

 Soon after, an additional $26.7 Million was awarded to four plaintiffs.
 The verdict included $4 million in punitive damages and $14.5 million in compensatory damages.

-In June of 2013, Endo International faced lawsuits amounting to a whopping 7,700 arising from its transvaginal mesh product. $54.4 million was awarded in order to settle the lawsuits.
+In June of 2013, Endo International faced more than 7,000 individual lawsuits arising from its pelvic mesh product.
+Endo paid $54.4 million to settle the lawsuits.

-In 2011, C.R BARD was compelled to settle more than 2,600 lawsuits that resulted from their defective hernia mesh.
-In this particular case, recoil rings that were supposedly expected to spring the mesh open failed resulting to injuries such as fistulas and abscesses in patients.
+In 2011, C.R.
+BARD settled more than 2,600 lawsuits that resulted from their defective hernia mesh.
+In this particular case, recoil rings expected to spring the mesh open failed, resulting in injuries such as fistulas and abscesses in patients.

 In the years to follow, C.R.
-BARD admitted that it had cumulatively settled more than 3,000 lawsuits in total as a result of the Kugel
+BARD admitted that it had cumulatively settled more than 3,000 lawsuits in total due to the Kugel hernia mesh product.

 Each year, about one million mesh surgeries are conducted in the United States alone.
 And while many of these operations result in good outcomes, as reflected above, many thousands, unfortunately, lead to serious complications and side effects requiring additional surgeries and much pain and suffering.